 Privacy Center’s core users for the initial scope were low-technical literacy users of the Facebook, Instagram, and Messenger apps.
 Technical literacy is defined as an individual’s ability to independently and effectively use technology tools to access, manage, integrate, evaluate, create and communicate information.
 Technological literacy prepares individuals to make well-informed choices in their role as consumers.

-“Concerns” are problems or challenges research has found are shared across platform by people.
+Keep the page structure simple “Concerns” are problems or challenges research has found are shared across platform by people.
 When people have a privacy “concern”, people need to be able to locate the solution as quickly as possible.

 Our research partners developed a set of heuristic evaluation criteria, a usability method that identifies real interface problems so they can be addressed through iterative design.
 These criteria were distilled from actual user research into a list of scenarios reflecting genuine pain points.